christinto/bitcannery-cli/HOWTO.md

 If you didn't generate BIP39 seed phrase previously, select "Generate" using `Up`/`Down` arrow keys, and press `Enter`.
 The random seed phrase will be generated and printed to the console.
-Save this seed phrase in some safe place, preferably write it on paper.
-Anyone that knows this seed will be able to spend your ether and to destroy your secret message.
+Save this phrase in some safe place, preferably write it on paper.
+Anyone that knows this phrase will be able to spend your ether and to cancel delivery of your secret message.

 #### 2. Populate your Ethereum account with ether